andrz3y/python-/README.md

 ---

 # CLASS CONSTRUCTORS:

+A constructor is a special method that is called when an object of a class is created.
+In Python, the constructor method is named __init__.
+The constructor method always takes self as its first parameter. self refers to the instance of the class being created.
+The constructor can take additional parameters, which can be used to set the initial state of the instance.
+The __init__ method is called automatically when an object of the class is created using the class name followed by parentheses, like this: my_object = MyClass().
+The __init__ method can also be used to perform any initialization that is required for the class.
+If a class does not have a constructor defined, Python will use a default constructor that does nothing.
+A class can have more than one constructor defined by using class methods as alternative constructors.
+These methods are often called "factory" methods.
+Constructors can also be used to perform validation or raise exceptions if invalid arguments are passed to the constructor.
+Constructors can be overridden in subclass to add additional functionality or override parent class' behavior.

 class constructor is a special method that is used to initialize the object's attributes when the object is created.
 The constructor method is called automatically when an object is instantiated, and it can take parameters to set the initial state of the object.